ethanyqc/NewYorkTimesDemo/README.md

 ### Prerequisites

-* Xcode 9 or later
+* Xcode 9.3 or above
-* iOS 10 or later
+* iOS 10 or above
-* Swift 4 or higher
+* Swift 4 or above

 ### Installing